betaorbust/eslint-formatter-compassion/README.md

 Compassionate Formatters are very similar to
-[ESLint's formatters](https://eslint.org/docs/user-guide/formatters/), with the exception that they take in a [Guide](#guides), and augment their output with that Guide's data.
-Because they take an additional agument, they're not compatible with ESLint right out of the box.
+[ESLint's formatters](https://eslint.org/docs/user-guide/formatters/), with the exception that they take in an array of [Guides](#guides), and augment their output with those Guides' data.
+Because they take an additional agument, Compassionate Formatters not compatible with ESLint right out of the box.
 If you'd like an easy start, see the Quick-Start section, which uses the pre-built, ESLint-compatible versions of these formatters.
 If you'd like to make your own or use custom guide information, see the section below on making your own custom formatter.

 ### Pre-built Formatters